Data Processing Addendum

 The parties acknowledge that the terms of this Addendum, including the Appendices, are incorporated into and form part of the Agreement.
 Capitalized terms have the meaning given to them in the Agreement unless defined elsewhere in this Addendum.
 Where this Addendum uses terms that are defined in Applicable Data Protection Law (defined below), those terms shall have the same meaning as given to those terms (or an equivalent term) in the applicable law.

 In the event and to the extent of a conflict between the provisions of the Agreement and this Addendum, this Addendum will prevail.
 Except as expressly set forth in this Addendum, all other provisions of the Agreement will remain in full force and effect.
-To the extent that the 2021 SCCs (defined below) or the 2010 SCCs (defined below) are incorporated herein, such SCCs shall take precedent over both this Addendum and the Agreement to the extent necessary to resolve the conflict or inconsistency.
-For the avoidance of doubt, execution of the Agreement shall be deemed to constitute signature and acceptance of this Addendum and any SCCs incorporated herein.
+To the extent that the EU SCCs (defined below) or the UK International Data Transfer Addendum (defined below) are incorporated herein, such terms therein shall take precedent over both this Addendum and the Agreement to the extent necessary to resolve the conflict or inconsistency.
+For the avoidance of doubt, execution of the Agreement shall be deemed to constitute signature and acceptance of this Addendum and the EU SCCs and/or UK International Data Transfer Addendum (as applicable) incorporated herein.

 1.1 “Affiliate” means any business entity that, directly or indirectly, through one or more intermediaries, controls, is controlled by, or is under common control with a party to the Agreement.
 For purposes of this definition, “control” means an ownership, voting, or similar interest representing fifty percent (50%) or more of the total interests then outstanding of the entity in question.